 Since becoming a ‘Flarian’, Naomi has explored many new dance styles such as latin, breaking and contemporary.
 She found that the ‘old Flarians’ were very welcoming and made many new friends.
 She especially loves that everyone comes from such a diverse range of dance backgrounds and that Flare is like one huge family.

 Naomi is very excited to be part of the committee again this year and hopes to encourage people of all ages and skill levels to join our amazing family and take advantage of the many opportunities to grow and perform in Flare.

 Throughout his youth, Simon showed a keen interest in dance.
 He watched many dance videos and shows on Youtube, but never took the opportunity to attend a class.
 Everything changed when he decided to participate in a “flash-mob” style dance performance for the university’s orientation week.
 Although Simon felt lost and out of his depth, the ‘Flarians’ made sure he transitioned comfortably into this new world of dance.
 Soon enough, Simon was attending regular classes, becoming a part of the family and experiencing many unique and exciting things, perhaps the most memorable of which was dancing blind and topless in front of a full crowd.

 Having only started dancing in 2013, Simon hopes beginners will likewise take the first step and try a class, and also encourages dancers to step out of their comfort zone and try different genres of dance.
-Currently, Simon is most passionate about urban-style dance and draws inspiration from choreographers such as Shaun Evaristo, Brian Puspos and S**t Kingz.
+Currently, Simon is most passionate about choreographed street dance and draws inspiration from choreographers such as Shaun Evaristo, Brian Puspos and S**t Kingz.

 From a very young age, Melody was immersed in the world of the arts.
 Unable to commit to both music and dance, she decided to focus solely on music believing that it was her calling.
 Through music, she was able to express her deepest emotions, thoughts and desires.